storj/design-docs/20240106-low-io-piece-storage.md

 1. A new journal file is created.
 2. The first message is: *PieceIndexSize(k)*, so that in case of recovery, the right size of a piece index is known already at the beginning of the recovery procedure.
-3. All entries from the index file as written down into the new file as a sequence of messages: *PresentPiece(…)*, copying all data from the piece index except for the trash bit, and the expiration/trash timestamp if the trash bit was set.
+3. All entries from the index file are written down into the new file as a sequence of messages: *PresentPiece(…)*, copying all data from the piece index except for the trash bit, and the expiration/trash timestamp if the trash bit was set.
 4. fsync(), rename over the old journal file.